SeedofWind-demo2017/NSQ_Stress_Test/README.md

     be sure to run this without sudo, so it won't mess up your global python env
     ```
-5. setup django
+5. setup Django
     ```
     You might need to set DJANGO modules by

     $ export DJANGO_SETTINGS_MODULE=video_distributor.settings

-    be sure now you at the root level of project folder
+    be sure now you are at the root level of project folder

     $ python video_distributor/manage.py migrate

     ```
-6. run client(django local) server
+6. run client(Django local) server
     ```
     $ python video_distributor/manage.py runserver